Erastuskanyatta/Streams-in-Java/index.md

 crest
 ```

-In our snippet, we have used the .flatMap() method to convert the  stream of list of objects to stream of individual objects.
+In the snippet, we have used the .flatMap() method to convert the list of objects to a stream of individual objects.

 ### 4. Obtaining Unique Elements
-The `.distinct()` method is used to remove duplicate elements from the stream.
+The `.distinct()` method removes duplicate elements from the stream.

-Let's us run the snippet below to understand this concept.
+Let's run the snippet below to understand this concept.

 ```java
 import java.util.List;